 Simply spread it on a cracker or a crostini and you’ve got the snack perfect to go with a cold beer or a tall glass of iced tea.
-Add it to a buffet in an elegant dish surrounded with vegetables and water biscuits and our Spicy and Smoky Pimento Cheese is special enough for any occasion.
+Add it to a buffet in an elegant dish surrounded with vegetables and water biscuits and our Spicy Pimento Cheese is special enough for any occasion.

 Pimento Cheese as an ingredient in other recipes

 We have several recipes right here on Biscuits and Burlap that call for pimento cheese.
 If there’s no time to make homemade we do love small batch Proper Pepper made right here in Georgia, but sold all over.
 If you don’t find it in your local store, ask for it!